Skip to main content

 Important

-Your API key must have Agent API access explicitly enabled.
-A standard API key without agent access will receive a 403 error.
+Your API key must have the relevant access explicitly enabled.
+For example, Agent API access is required for /agent/prompt, and Wallet API access is required for /wallet/transfer.
+A key without the required access will receive a 403 error.

 Using Your API Key